 Intel Rocket Lake Release Date and Availability

 A flurry of leaked benchmarks have emerged from Asian regions, including full-on reviews of some Rocket Lake-S chips.
-That, along with listings at retailers and submissions to public databases, has given us a decently clear image of the new Rocket Lake family.
-However, these specifications are not official, and clock speeds can change as the chips come closer to market.
-Most of the tests are conducted on Intel reference validation platforms (RVP), indicating the silicon is still under development.
+However, while the specifications and pricing listed above are official, the leaked benchmarks are not.
+Most of the tests were conducted on Intel reference validation platforms (RVP), indicating the silicon was still under development.
+As per usual, it's best to wait until official reviews.

 As before, Intel offers graphics-less F-series models across its Core i9, i7, i5, and i3 families.
 The F-series models come with the same clock speeds and other features as the fully-featured models.

 Intel has confirmed the chips feature a 150W PL1 power rating (at the base frequency), a 25W increase over the 10900K, and an identical 250W PL2 (boost) rating.
-Intel has also bumped up Rocket Lake's memory throughput to DDR4-3200, a nice step up from the prior gen's DDR4-2933.
-However, the Comet Lake Refresh chips (Core i3 and below) support DDR4-2666.
+Intel has also bumped up Rocket Lake's memory throughput to DDR4-3200, a nice step up from the prior gen's DDR4-2933, but here's where things get tricky: The Core i9-11900K is the only Rocket Lake chip that supports DDR4-3200 memory in the optimal configuration at stock settings, which is called 'Gear 1.'
+This setting allows the memory controller and memory frequency to operate at the same speed (1:1), thus providing the lowest latency and best performance in lightly-threaded work, like gaming.

 Intel has slowly teased bits of info about Rocket Lake, but here's probably the most important new detail: Intel shared benchmarks that say the 8C/16T Core i9-11900K reclaims the gaming performance crown from AMD's Ryzen 9 5900X at 1080p.
 As always, we should approach vendor-provided benchmarks with caution.